-The results of this tracking are shown in figure 5, with the moments used to calculate confidence ellipses in Schwarzschild spacetime.
+The results of the tracking are shown in figure 5, with the moments used to calculate confidence ellipses in Schwarzschild spacetime.
 Figure 5 shows two things: firstly, whilst there is some deviation between the moment tracking and particle tracking ellipses, neither accurately reflect the underlying distribution of particles.
 This is because the data develops a large skew, as the faster particles orbits get thrown radially outwards.
-This means the particle distribution is no
+This means the particle distribution is no longer normally distributed, and as such, cannot be modelled

-- (a) t = 0, all ellipses overlap. - (b) t = 10 showing particles and moments tracked in Schwarzschild coordinates.
+(a) t = 0, all ellipses overlap.

+(b) t = 10 showing particles and moments tracked in Schwarzschild coordinates.